Ehlmann-research-group/WISER/doc/contrast-stretch.md

 The Workbench supports arbitrary values for the stretch_low and stretch_high values, and each color channel will specify its own values for stretch_low and stretch_high.
-A histogram of the band data is displayed for each channel, to aid the user in selecting appropriate stretch_low / stretch_high values.
+The Contrast Stretch UI calculates and displays a histogram of the band data for each channel, to aid the user in selecting appropriate stretch_low / stretch_high values.
 In addition, the UI provides the ability to apply a 2.5% or 5% linear stretch across all channels.

 For an N% linear stretch, the Workbench will choose each channel's stretch_low and stretch_high such that (N/2)% of the low values will be excluded, and (N/2)%